vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 <img src="images_co2/senseair_s8.jpg" alt=" SenseAir S8 Co2 sensor" height="150px" style="margin-left:15px;float:right"/>

-There are not so many affordable out-of-the-box CO2 sensors available, but it's easy to create one yourself.
+There are not many affordable out-of-the-box CO2 sensors available, but it's easy to create one yourself.
 With only an ESP, a CO2 sensor, power cable and box, it's a small and easy project with a lot of benefits!

-If you are in a space with a too high ppm level, you can feel tired, your start yawning, get red cheeks and can get a headache.
+If you are in a space with a too high ppm level, you can feel tired, you start yawning, get red cheeks and can get a headache.
 Without knowing, this happens because it goes very gradually.
 To prevent this, use your smart home automations and take action if the levels are too high.\